overture-stack/SONG/song-python-sdk/docs/tutorial.rst

         "uploadId": "UP-c49742d0-1fc8-4b45-9a1c-ea58d282ac58"
     }

-If the ``status`` field from the response is ``ok``, this means the payload was successfully submitted to the SONG server for validation, and returned a randomly generated ``uploadId``, which is a reciept for the upload request.
+If the ``status`` field from the response is ``ok``, this means the payload was successfully submitted to the SONG server for validation, and returned a randomly generated ``uploadId``, which is a receipt for the upload request.

 Check the Status of the Upload
 -------------------------------